 - A. Bridges.
-Bridges on the Tulalip Indian Reservation shall be prohibited unless in conformance with the following procedures: - A. Bridge construction shall occur within a time frame identified in writing by the Tulalip Tribes. - B. Bridge maintenance or replacement shall occur only after written consent has been obtained from the Tulalip Tribes.
+Bridges on the Tulalip Indian Reservation shall be prohibited unless in conformance with the following procedures: - 1.
+Bridge construction shall occur within a time frame identified in writing by the Tulalip Tribes. - 2.
+Bridge maintenance or replacement shall occur only after written consent has been obtained from the Tulalip Tribes.
 [Ord.
 80 § 25.5, 1-9-1995]. - B. Hydraulic projects.
 No hydraulic projects, including but not limited to culverts, fill, diversions or waterwheels, shall occur in any streams, wetlands, marshes, or buffers within the exterior boundaries of the Tulalip Indian Reservation without review by the Tulalip Department of the Environment and issuance of use permit containing conditions that minimize impacts to fish and wildlife habitat, and drainage and flood control.
 [Ord.
-80 § 25.2, 1-9-1995]. - C. Road system standards.
-In the absence of adopted Tribal engineering and development standards, all roads will be evaluated by reviewing the Tulalip Tribes Transportation Plan and using
+80 § 25.2, 1-9-1995]. - C. [Placeholder for reference to outside Road Standards]